 All school policies apply equally to all SCA families.
 Students are enrolled as space permits.

-- Students with learning disabilities will be evaluated carefully, with consideration of the type of disability, severity of the disability and the capacity of SCA faculty to accommodate that disability.
+Students with learning disabilities will be evaluated carefully, with consideration of the type of disability, severity of the disability, and the capacity of SCA faculty to accommodate that disability.

 - "As a parent I agree to support the school with my prayers and with a positive attitude.
 Complaints or negative comments will be shared ONLY with the teacher, administrator, or person involved and NOT with my child or other people, following the Matthew 18 principle."

-- During the registration period, an appointment for a new family interview and student entrance test will be made through the local school administration.
+During the registration period, an appointment for a new family interview and student entrance test will be made through the local school administration.
 This is a meeting where the goals, program, and commitment of the school will be presented.

-If a student is accepted, a fully completed and signed application form must be returned to the local school office with all registration fees paid in full, by the date established on the acceptance notification.
+If a student is accepted, a fully completed and signed application form must be returned to the local school office with all registration fees paid in full by the date established on the acceptance notification.